Notices

 YOUR HOLY PRAYERS

-For all who are affected by the conflict in Ukraine; for civilians, that God protects them; for combatants, that they act with honour and compassion.
+For all who are affected by the conflict in Ukraine and Gaza; for civilians, that God protects them; for combatants, that they act with honour and compassion.
 Lord have mercy!
 May God bring dialogue, peace, healing and repentance.

 +